Pixie (X-Men): Quest For Magik

-Gwynn stays by Blindfold's side during the fight, who cautions Gwynn and the others that Gwynn must not "fall to darkness."
-Gwynn uses her powers on-panel for the first time during the fight, incapacitating several demons with her "pixie dust."
-After Darkchilde saves the small group, she asks N'astirh to bring Gwynn to her, recognizing that her soul is the most innocent and therefore the most powerful in Limbo.
-Despite her friends' pleas, Gwynn submits to Magik's request to use her soul to create a Soulsword and Bloodstones, magical stones forged from an innocent soul that grant great power to their owners, but is freed from the process by Anole.
-His intervention saves her, but leaves the spell unfinished, resulting in the creation of only one Bloodstone and a "Souldagger" instead.
-Magik then explains that the Souldagger is actually a portion of Gwynn's own soul and that black magic has now filled the hole left behind in the knife's creation, leaving Gwynn no longer an innocent.
-This is represented graphically by a great portion of her pink hair changing to black.
+Gwynn, Blindfold and her classmates are sucked into the realm of Limbo, where they are attacked by demons.
+After Darkchilde saves the group, she asks N'astirh to bring Gwynn to her.
+Despite her friends' pleas, Gwynn submits to Magik's request to use her soul to create a Soulsword and Bloodstones, magical stones forged from an innocent soul.
+Anole's intervention saves her, but leaves the spell unfinished, resulting in the creation of only one Bloodstone and a "Souldagger" instead.
+Magik explains that the Souldagger is a portion of Gwynn's own soul and that the remainder of her soul has been filled with black magic.